If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 Beyond the general need, most translation works in this category demand specialist translators.

-Although the average time to learn Korean depends on many factors.
+The average time to learn Korean depends on many factors.
 It often takes 3-4 years to become a translator.

 It takes many years to earn success and establish authority in specialized fields.